 Belinda Dolbear was educated at Epsom College from 1981-1983 and has an LLB from University College, London.
 She attended the College of Law, Guildford, from 1986-1987 for the Law Society Final Examination.

 After working for four years in private practice at Slaughter and May in the City of London and for two years in-house as Counsel at Tiphook plc, Belinda joined GSK in 1994 as Senior Counsel to SmithKline Beecham's International business.
 She moved to Consumer Healthcare UK in 2001, taking on the role of VP Legal, Consumer Healthcare UK, Ireland and Nutritional Healthcare, after the merger of Glaxo Wellcome and SmithKline Beecham.
 In 2006, she was appointed VP Legal, Consumer Healthcare Europe and Oral Health Category, GSK.
 She is currently VP Legal, Consumer Europe, Global Categories and R&D, for GSK.

 The Very Revd Dianna Gwilliams

-Having served as Vicar of St Barnabas Dulwich from 1999 and Honorary Canon and Acting Archdeacon of Southwark from 2006, she was installed as Dean of Guildford in September 2013.
+She served two curacies in south east London, serving as Vicar of St Barnabas Dulwich and Foundation Chaplain to Alleyn's College from 1999.
+In addition to these posts, she was also an Honorary Canon of Southwark Cathedral and served as Acting Archdeacon of Southwark and as Dean of Women's Ministry.
+She was installed as Dean of Guildford in September 2013.

 Mr John Hay